-The purpose of the report is to present the refreshed five-year GM Mental Health and Wellbeing Strategy (Appendix 1) which sets out what we intend to do as a city-region to improve the mental health of people in GM, better support those with mental ill health, and reduce mental health inequalities across GM.
-It sets out the priorities which identify where we, as a city-region, particularly need and want to focus on achieving a step change in mental health outcomes.
+The purpose of the report is to present the latest version of the five-year GM Mental Health and Wellbeing Strategy (Appendix 1), which sets how, as a city-region, we will improve the mental health and wellbeing of people in GM, better support those with mental ill health, and reduce mental health inequalities across GM.
+The ICP Board has been involved in shaping the strategic vision and objectives, when the strategy was shared at previous meetings, and this report provides a brief recap of the process to codesign the strategy as well as the next steps relating to evaluation, action planning and delivery and governance.